 ART 308.
-Advanced Photography I. 4.
-Self-determined study of at least two contemporary or historical photographic processes.
-Students will produce one or two cohesive sets of images and locate their work in the current cultural context.
-Prerequisite: Instructor permission.
+Photo: The Singing Print.
+4. Self-determined study of expressive printing in digital and darkroom techniques Students will produce one or two cohesive sets of images and locate their work in the current cultural context.
+Prerequisite: ART 270 or any Photography course.